vituslehner/permaculture-object-detection/README.md

 That way we converted the training as well as the test data.

-### Train the model
+### 3. Train the model

 For training the model we essentially followed the basic steps of most guides, like the ones of Dat Tran or Sara Robinson.
 We are training in the cloud but control the whole process ourselves using shell.
 Google provides some nice documenation on [how to train a model locally](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/running_locally.md).
-Our object detection pipeline config is based on Google's pets example and looked like that:
+Our object detection pipeline config is based on Google's pets example and looks like that:

 ```
 model {